 Now, for the “goosebumps” part of my story.

 A few years later, in 1996, I happened upon a cookbook at Half Price Books featuring recipes from the finest restaurants in the Midwest.
 A fabulous find.
 The cookbook I am referring to is The Best of the Midwest: Recipes from Thirty-Two of America’s Finest Restaurants by Linda and Fred Griffith (1990), now out-of-print.
 When I came to the chapter on my native Michigan, I was captivated by the entries for Tapawingo.
-Tapawingo is located in Northern Michigan in the city of Ellsworth and is owned and operated by Chef Pete Peterson—one of our nation’s best chefs having studied in Paris at La Varenne.
+Tapawingo, which sadly closed in 2009, was located in Northern Michigan in the city of Ellsworth and was owned and operated by Chef Pete Peterson—one of our nation’s best chefs having studied in Paris at La Varenne.
 The name “Tapawingo” comes from the Indian name given to the house when it was first built which Chef Pete kept as the name for his restaurant.